comp251/comp251.github.io/resources/linux.md

 connect to the computer named `host` (e.g., `lily.rhodes.edu`) with the given username (e.g., `langm`).
 For example, my account on `lily` is named `langm`.
 To connect, I run `ssh langm@lily.rhodes.edu`.

+## Access from off-campus

+Within the first week, you should have access to the Rhodes VPN.
+Follow the instructions on the [software resources page](/resources/software) to install the FortiClient software.

 ## Transferring files with SCP